PCSR: Pseudo-label Consistency-Guided Sample Refinement for Noisy Correspondence Learning: Method

 \paragraph{Stage 1: Clean-only Training.} Training starts with only clean pairs $\mathcal{C}$ to ensure stable initial convergence.
 The objective function for this phase incorporates standard triplet loss that encourages semantic alignment, along with cross-entropy loss for pseudo-label supervision and entropy regularization for promoting confident predictions.
 Specifically, the loss for clean data training is defined as:

 where the triplet loss $\mathcal{L}_{Triplet}(I,T)$ is computed as:

 $\hat\alpha$ is defined based on the work of \cite{duan2024pc2}:

-where $m, a$ are predefined parameters, $S_p$ is a similarity function used to calculate the similarity of two distributions.
+where $m$ and $\alpha$ are predefined parameters, $S_p$ is a similarity function used to calculate the similarity of two distributions.

-\paragraph{Stage 2: Clean + Refinable.} In this stage, we incorporate the refinable pairs $\mathcal{R}$ into the training process.
-These samples are characterized by consistent pseudo-label predictions, indicating that while their paired captions may be misaligned, their associated images still carry valuable training signals.
-To correct the textual misalignment, we adopt a \textit{caption refining strategy}: for each image $I_i^r$ in $\mathcal{R}$, we search for the most semantically similar caption $T_j^c$ among the clean text samples $T^c$, based on the similarity between pseudo-label distributions:
+\paragraph{Stage 2: Clean + Refinable.} In this stage, we incorporate refinable pairs $\mathcal{R}$ into training.
+These samples show consistent pseudo-labels, suggesting that although their paired captions may be misaligned, their images still provide useful training signals.
+To correct this, we apply a \textit{caption refinement}: for each image $I_i^r \in \mathcal{R}$, we retrieve the most semantically similar caption $T_j^c$ from clean texts $T^c$ based on pseudo-label similarity.

 Based on the rematched pairs $(I_i^r, T_j^c)$, the final training loss used for refinable data training is formulated as:

 \paragraph{Stage 3: Clean + Refinable + Ambiguous.} In the final training stage, we incorporate ambiguous pairs $\mathcal{A}$ into the optimization process to further exploit potentially informative supervision.
 However, due to their inherent uncertainty, we adopt a noise-robust loss function to stabilize training.
 Specifically, we utilize the \emph{Generalized Cross-Entropy loss} (GCE), which combines the benefits of both mean absolute error and standard cross-entropy by controlling the influence of low-confidence predictions.
 The GCE loss is defined as: